ICC Vs Africa

 International criminal court urged to defer trial of Kenyan president and deputy amid claims it unfairly targets Africa.

-The African Union has called for cases against sitting leaders in the international criminal court (ICC) to be deferred until the politicians leave office.
+in the international criminal court (ICC) to be deferred until the

 Foreign ministers in the 54-member African Union called for the cases of the Kenyan president, Uhuru Kenyatta, and his deputy, William Ruto, to be delayed amid claims that the court unfairly targets African countries.